yjqwsl/dysarthria/README.md

 Run the command as per the documentation and the docker container should have the final log line `app ready`.

 ### Run Omniverse Renderer Microservice
-In a separate terminal in your main working directory, run the docker run command to start the Omniverse Renderer Microservice, making sure to replace the `<path-to-avatar-scene-folder>` appropriately.
+In a separate terminal in your main working directory, run the docker run command to start the Omniverse Renderer Microservice, making sAudio2Face Avatar Animation Streamure to replace the `<path-to-avatar-scene-folder>` appropriately.
 ![image](https://github.com/user-attachments/assets/cafcf21b-40a9-41da-8342-c2ef60a64ada)
 As the document stated, the service is ready when you see the line `[SceneLoader] Assets loaded`